Quantized Hall drift in a frequency-encoded photonic Chern insulator

-\textbf{Acknowledgements.} We acknowledge insightful discussions with W. A. Coish.
-PSJ acknowledges financial support from Québec's Fonds de Recherche--Nature et Technologies (FRQNT), Canada's Natural Sciences and Engineering Research Council (NSERC) and Québec's Minstère de l'Économie, de l'Innovation et de l'Énergie.
+We acknowledge insightful discussions with W. A. Coish.
+PSJ acknowledges financial support from Québec's Fonds de Recherche--Nature et Technologies (FRQNT), Canada's Natural Sciences and Engineering Research Council (NSERC), the Alliance Quantum Program grant funded by NSERC for the project entitled “A new generation of hardware efficient superconducting qubits” and Québec's Minstère de l'Économie, de l'Innovation et de l'Énergie.
 IC acknowledges financial support from the Provincia Autonoma di Trento, from the Q@TN Initiative, and from the National Quantum Science and Technology Institute through the PNRR MUR Project under Grant PE0000023-NQSTI, co-funded by the European Union - NextGeneration EU.
 TO acknowledges financial support from JSPS KAKENHI Grant Number JP24K00548, JST PRESTO Grant No. JPMJPR2353, and JST CREST Grant Number JPMJCR19T1.